 The Youth Services Division sponsors the annual Carolyn W. Field Award (CWF) for the best book for young people by a Pennsylvania author or illustrator.
 The goal of this award is to recognize outstanding books of authors or illustrators living in Pennsylvania.
 It is given annually to either an author or an illustrator for a specific book, which may be either fiction or nonfiction.

 Submissions open in June and the deadline is the following February.
 The committee will email publishers when submissions are open and will send out a reminder in November.
 To get on this list, please contact the current chair.
-The 2019 Chair is Alison Trautmann.
-The 2020 Chair will be Melissa Adams.
+The 2020 Chair is Melissa Adams.